-Venkatesh (Venky) Narayanamurti is the Benjamin Peirce Research Professor of Technology and Public Policy in the Harvard John A. Paulson School of Engineering and Applied Sciences and the Kennedy School of Government.
+Venkatesh (Venky) Narayanamurti is the Benjamin Peirce Professor of Technology and Public Policy, Engineering and Applied Sciences, and Physics, Emeritus at Harvard.
 From 2009 to 2015 he was Benjamin Peirce Professor of Technology and Public Policy and Professor of Physics at Harvard and concurrently served as Director of the Science,Technology and Public Policy Program at the Belfer Center of Science and International Affairs.
 He was formerly the John L. Armstrong Professor and Founding Dean of the School of Engineering and Applied Sciences and Dean of Physical Sciences at Harvard.
 Previously he served as the Richard A. Auhll Professor and Dean of Engineering at the University of California at Santa Barbara.
 Prior to that he was Vice President of Research at Sandia National Laboratories and Director of Solid State Electronics Research at Bell Labs.

 He obtained his Ph.D. in Physics from Cornell University and has an Honorary Doctorate from Tohoku University.
 He is an elected member of the American Academy of Arts and Sciences, the National Academy of Engineering and the Royal Swedish Academy of Engineering Sciences, and a Fellow of the American Physical Society, the American Association for the Advancement of Science, the IEEE, and the Indian Academy of Sciences.
 He has served on numerous advisory boards of the federal government, research universities, National Laboratories and industry.
 From 2011 to 2015 he served as the Foreign Secretary of the U.S. National Academy of Engineering.
 He currently serves on the Board of Directors and the Academic Council of the American Academy of Arts and Sciences.